fbpx

 If you feed your hamster too much fresh food or protein, he might develop diarrhea.
 Eating too many seeds can also cause this to occur.

-If you start to notice your hamster’s stool getting soft, he needs to get to the veterinarian and be evaluated.
+If you notice your hamster’s stool getting soft, he must get to the veterinarian and be evaluated.
 If you don’t treat him, he can develop dehydration and worsen quickly.

 These are often oral medications and may treat upper respiratory infections, skin issues, and bacterial overgrowths causing diarrhea.

-If you want your hamster to live a long, healthy life, their housing, and diet, as well as exercise, are closely linked to their longevity.
+If you want your hamster to live a long, healthy life, their housing, diet, and exercise are closely linked to their longevity.

 FAQs